Pramod-Devireddy/go_design_patterns/README.md

 14. **Mediator pattern:** This pattern defines an object that mediates communication between other objects, thereby reducing the dependencies between them.

+15. **Memento pattern:** This pattern enables you to capture and restore the internal state of an object without violating its encapsulation.